CH-UICH-UI

 Materialization Types

-viewCREATE OR REPLACE VIEW db.name AS {your SQL}
+viewCREATE OR REPLACE VIEW — replaced in place

-tableDROP TABLE IF EXISTS db.name then CREATE TABLE db.name ENGINE = engine ORDER BY order_by AS {your SQL}
+tableDROP TABLE + CREATE TABLE ...
+ENGINE = engine ORDER BY order_by AS {SQL} — full rebuild each run

 a.user_id,